tramlinehq/docs/docs/intro.md

 Head to our website to read more [about the larger context](https://tramline.app/why) of mobile release engineering and why we're building Tramline.
 :::

-Tramline is a **central dashboard** for the mobile DevOps process: it brings together build servers and distribution channels and notifications and approvals in one single place.
+Tramline gives you a **central dashboard** for the mobile DevOps process: it brings together build servers and distribution channels and notifications and approvals in one single place.
 It goes beyond app releases by including release analytics, build storage, post-release monitoring, and more.

 ## Next steps

-Want to get started immediately?
+**Want to get started immediately?**

 Sign up [on our website](https://tramline.dev/users/sign_up) and get the first 10 releases for free.

-Want a demo instead?
+**Want a demo instead?**

 [Pick a time slot here](https://calendly.com/tramline/45/) and our founding team will walk you through the system and answer all questions.

-Want full control?
+**Want full control?**

 Tramline is open source under the Apache License!
 Read our guide on [getting started with self-hosting](https://github.com/tramlinehq/tramline#how-to-self-host-%EF%B8%8F).

 🚃